DAY TWO

 Also impressive and grand was the security line.

 The Prati neighborhood near the Vatican was one of the few places I’d be that was on a Metro line, so I decided to take a train back to my hotel to change for a much-needed spa appointment.
-The Rome Metro system only has two lines and it’s pretty impossible to mess up, so it was very easy to find my way!
+The New Yorker in me always likes exploring the world’s subway systems – in this case the Rome Metro system only has two lines and it’s pretty impossible to mess up, so it was very easy to find my way!

 In my effort to really try to unwind on this vacation, I had booked a treatment at the spa at a beautiful 5-star hotel near my own hotel, the Hotel de la Ville.
 I was originally just going to go for the treatment, but in reading about all of the amenities at the Irene Forte Spa I decided to spend a few hours there to really take advantage of the R&R.